llambiel/letsecureme/post.md

 In this post we're going to outline how to secure a website using a Let's Encrypt certificate on top of Nginx, our webserver flavour of choice here at [Exsocale](https://www.exoscale.ch).

-Let's Encrypt is a new Certificate authority which have the advantage to be free (!), open source and can be fully automated.
+Let's Encrypt is a new Certificate authority which provide free SSL certificates (!), is open source and can be fully automated.
 Let's Encrypt root certificate is also trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).

 Before starting, below are a few caveats regarding Let's Encrypt for which not everybody may be comfortable with: